movinio/MovinSDK-Android/readme.md

 To try the MovinSDK all you have to do is load the example app in Android Studio.
 The code speaks for itself.
 In the apps build.gradle is shown how to include the library files in your project.

-The current version of the Android MovinSDK is 2.7.0

 ##LICENSE
 Licensed under Creative Commons Attribution-NoDerivs 3.0 Unported